mWater/minimongo/README.md

 Be sure to add the same collections to all three databases (local, hybrid and remote).

 Then query the hybridDb (`find` and `findOne`) to have it get results and correctly combine them with any pending local results.
-If you are not interested in caching results, add `{ mode: "remote" }` to the options of `find` or `findOne`
+If you are not interested in caching results, add `{ cacheFind: false, cacheFindOne: false }` to the options of `find` or `findOne` or to the `addCollection` options.

 When upserts and removes are done on the HybridDb, they are queued up in the LocalDb until `hybridDb.upload(success, error)` is called.